Moses Mbye: 2020

 Mbye made a total of 15 appearances for the Wests Tigers in the 2020 NRL season which saw the club finish 11th on the table.

 2021

 On 18 August, Mbye signed a contract to join St. George Illawarra starting in the 2022 season.
 Mbye played a total of 22 matches for the Wests Tigers in the 2021 NRL season as the club finished 13th and missed the finals.

 2022

 In round 1 of the 2022 NRL season, Mbye made his club debut for St. George Illawarra in their 28-16 victory over the New Zealand Warriors scoring a try.

 Mbye played 22 games for the club in 2022 as they finished 10th on the table and missed the finals.

+2023

+On 24 July, it was announced that Mbye had signed a two-and-half-year deal to join English side St Helens with immediate effect.
+Mbye made his club debut for St Helens in round 20 of the 2023 Super League season.
+St Helens would defeat Leeds 22-18.

+2024

+In round 21 of the 2024 Super League season, Mbye kicked the winning drop goal for St Helens in their 17-16 golden point extra-time victory over Salford.

+Mbye played 23 games for St Helens in the 2024 Super League season which saw the club finish sixth on the table.
+He played in St Helens golden point extra-time playoff loss against Warrington.

+2025

+On 28 August, Mbye announced he would be leaving St Helens at the end of the 2025 Super League season.

+Mbye played 25 games for St Helens in the 2025 Super League season including the clubs 20-12 semi-final loss against Hull Kingston Rovers.